ShozabAbidi10/RT2assignment1/README.md

 # Assignment 1 of the Research Track 2 course (MSc Robotics Engineering, Unige)

-The following repository contains the packages and the simulation environment for controlling a mobile robot in the Gazebo and vrep simulation environments.
+The following repository contains the packages and the simulation environment for controlling a mobile robot in the Gazebo and Vrep simulator.

 ## Project Installation:

 This project requires both ROS1 and ROS2 to be install in the system.
 Please make sure you have both of them installed before following the instructions.
-There are three branches in this respository each one of them should be install in the following fashion.
+There are three branches in this respository and each one of them should be install in the following fashion.

 1. Code available in **Main** branch is a ROS1 package should be install in ROS1 workspace {ros1_ws}/src and to deploy successfully run the following command.
 ```